jaganathkrishnan/Landing-page/README.md

-Making a basic landing page using HTML and CSS
+Making the landing page of Uber using basic html and css.